 Right to Amend: If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.

 Right to Accounting of Disclosures: You have the right to request a list of the disclosures we have made of medical information about you in the past six years from the date of your written request.
 Under the law, this does not include disclosures made for purposes of treatment, payment, or healthcare operations except for certain disclosures made through an electronic health record.

 Right to a Paper Copy of This Notice: We will provide a paper copy of this notice upon request, even if you have agreed to receive a copy of this Notice electronically.

-Right to Receive Notice in the Event of a Breach: In the event of a breach of your PHI that has not been secured in accordance with federal standards (such as encrypted), you have the right to be notified of the breach and to be provided, to the extent available, with a description of the breach, a description of the types of information involved in the breach, the steps you should take to protect yourself from potential harm, a brief description of what we are doing to investigate the breach, mitigate harm, and prevent further breaches, as well as contact information for questions or concerns regarding the breach.
+Right to Receive Notice in the Event of a Breach: In the event of a breach of your PHI, you have the right to be notified of the breach and to be provided, to the extent available, with a description of the breach, a description of the types of information involved in the breach, the steps you should take to protect yourself from potential harm, a brief description of what we are doing to investigate the breach, mitigate harm, and prevent further breaches, as well as contact information for questions or concerns regarding the breach.

 WE RESERVE THE RIGHT TO CHANGE THIS NOTICE

 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice on our website and will update the effective date accordingly.